glomatico/revevo/README.md

 A music video streaming website that recreates the old Vevo experience using their still-active internal APIs.

 Although the official Vevo website shut down years ago, many parts of its backend remain online.
-Revevo bridges that gap by using the APIs from the Vevo TV app to reconstruct the original platform, featuring music videos, curated playlists, and artist pages.
-All rebuilt for both desktop and mobile browsers.
+Revevo bridges the gap by using those APIs to revive the classic Vevo experience, offering a vast library of high-quality music videos enriched with detailed metadata.

 ## Technologies Used